foosel/foosel.github.io/content/posts/2022-01-03-tfa-dostmann-meets-esphome/index.md

 backplate to have the ESP outside the sensor case, in its own compartment.
 I hope that will solve the "running hot" issue for good then, but we'll see.

+*Update from January 27th 2022* I redesigned the backplate and now have a solution that seems to work better, based on the reported temperature and CO2.
+[I've published it here](https://www.prusaprinters.org/prints/119968-airco2ntrol-mini-backplate-with-wemos-d1-mini).

 In any case, for now I at least got a reliable indicator of my office's CO2 levels that also now are trackable long term, and I have also forwarded the current values to my [AWTRIX mini](https://awtrixdocs.blueforcer.de/) via some NodeRED flow that also takes care of color coding.
 Further possibilities include